xaviermouy/XAV-arrays/README.md

 # Identification of fish sounds in the wild using a set of portable audio-video arrays

 This repository is accompanying our paper in Methods in Ecology and Evolution.
 It contains all the necessary information to assemble, operate, deploy, and process data from three eXperimental Audio-Video (XAV) arrays used for identifying fish sounds in the wild.
-It also include code to optimized teh hydrophone placement using simulated annealing.
+It also include code to optimize the hydrophone placement using simulated annealing.

 ## Authors
 Xavier Mouy (1,2), Morgan Black (3), Kieran Cox (3), Jessica Qualley (3),Stan Dosso (1), and Francis Juanes (3)